 The U.S. Department of Education awards about $150 billion every year to help millions of students pay for college.
-This federal student aid is awarded in the form of grants, low-interest loans, and work-study funds.
+This federal student aid is awarded in the form of grants, work-study funds, and low-interest loans.

 Grants are typically awarded on the basis of need and generally do not have to be repaid.
 There are four types of federal student grants: